Last updated on February 1, 2022

 One word answer: yes

-When designing your Squarespace site, there’s a good chance you’ll be focusing on how it looks on desktop.
+When designing your site on WordPress, there’s a good chance you’ll be focusing on how it looks on desktop.

 If Google does find any issues with the mobile version of your website, they’ll let you know in Search Console.